gvenzl/FlumeKVStoreIntegration/README.md

 noSqlDbSink.kvHost = localhost
 Defines a host of the NoSQL DB cluster to connect to.

-noSqlDbSink.kvPort = 5000
-Defines the port of the NoSQL DB cluster to connect to.
+noSqlDbSink.kvPort = 5000Defines the port of the NoSQL DB cluster to connect to.

 noSqlDbSink.kvStoreName = kvstore
 Defines the KV store name to use within the NoSQL DB cluster